-Mistake 5: Talking about the "How" instead of the "Why"
+MISTAKE 5: Talking About the "How" Instead of the "Why"

 Many organizations are most comfortable talking about how they do their work.
-After all, they've worked hard to develop innovative solutions to complex problems.
-They're rightfully proud of what they've done.
-But in order for people to appreciate your efforts, they need context.
-This means that before you talk about "how," you talk about "why."
+After all, they've worked hard to develop innovative solutions to complex problems and they're rightfully proud of what they've done.
+But for people to appreciate your efforts, they need context.
+This means that you talk about "how" before you talk about "why."

-Flip your usual script on its head, and talk about the challenges you address first and the way you solve them last.
-Doing so will engage people emotionally and spur them to action.
+Flip your usual script, and talk about the challenges you address first and the way you solve them last.
+This will engage people emotionally and spur them to act.
 Then, once you've activated their emotions, you can help them see the wisdom of your approach.

 Similarly, don't assume that your audiences know everything about you.
-Just because someone has donated to your organization does not mean that they have a full understanding why your work is important and what you do.
-Take every opportunity to give the full story about the challenges your organization addresses.
+Just because someone has donated to your organization does not mean that they fully understand why your work is important and what you do.
+Take every opportunity to give the whole story about the challenges your organization addresses.